Skip to main content

 Consistent physical activity improves insulin sensitivity and reduces the production of inflammatory signals from fat tissue.

 Finally, exercise can influence the levels of sex hormone-binding globulin (SHBG), a protein that binds to hormones like estrogen in the bloodstream, making them inactive.
 Higher levels of SHBG mean less free estrogen is available to bind to receptors on cancer cells.
-Some studies suggest that regular can increase SHBG levels, adding another layer of support to your hormonal therapy.
+Some studies suggest that regular physical activity can increase SHBG levels, adding another layer of support to your hormonal therapy.

 Comparison of Dietary Protocol Mechanisms